Petrov classification of analogue spacetimes: Petrov classification

 \subsection{Null tetrads and Weyl scalars}

 A given spacetime geometry can be classified in terms of algebraic properties of the Weyl tensor by the Petrov classification scheme \cite{petrovRussian,petrovbook,d1992introducing}.
 Curvature is a local property of spacetime, therefore the Petrov type determines the local algebraic properties of the spacetime geometry.

-In the Newman-Penrose formalism \cite{npf,stephani2009exact}, here in $D=4$ for a pseudo-Riemannian manifold, one works with a specific ``null'' choice of the tetrad basis instead of the more usual orthonormal tetrad basis.
-In the Newman-Penrose construction, flat spacetime in the tetrad basis is represented in lightcone coordinates.
-Starting from Minkowski space, we introduce the following complex linear coordinate transformation (speed of light $c=1$)
+{To be more specific, in the Newman-Penrose formalism \cite{npf,stephani2009exact}, here in $D=4$ for a pseudo-Riemannian manifold, one works with a specific ``null'' choice of the tetrad basis instead of the more usual orthonormal tetrad basis.
+As a simple example, flat spacetime is represented in the Newman-Penrose formalism by lightcone coordinates, i.e., one introduces the following complex linear coordinate transformation (here we put speed of light (sound) $c=1$) }

 By convention, we use lower case Latin letters $a,~b,,..$ to denote tetrad indices, and Greek letters $\mu,\nu,...$ denote indices in the coordinate basis.
 With these new, complex-valued coordinates $(u,v,w,\bar{w})$, the Minkowski metric is